torvalds/linux/Documentation/arch/powerpc/eeh-pci-error-recovery.rst

 error was detected, as the error itself usually occurs slightly beforehand.

-Next, it uses the Linux kernel notifier chain/work queue mechanism to allow any interested parties to find out about the failure.
+Next, it uses the GNU/Linux kernel notifier chain/work queue mechanism to allow any interested parties to find out about the failure.
 Device drivers, or other parts of the kernel, can use `eeh_register_notifier(struct notifier_block *)` to find out about EEH